-Canvas is the online teaching and learning software used at NCC.
-It's where you will go for lessons, assignments, and content.
-It's where you'll interact with your instructors and classmates, submit work, take quizzes, and track your class performance.
-Direct Link http://canvas.ccsnh.edu
+Canvas is the online teaching and It's where you will go for lessons, assignments, and content.
+It's instructors and classmates. submit work, take quizzes, and track your class performance.
+Direct Link

 Note: Access your Canvas account no sooner than 6 weeks prior to the start of class.

-Courses will not display in Canvas until vour instructor makes them viewable to the class https://nashuacc.edu/student-experience/ tech-tools-for-students/ncc-navigate-app/
+Courses will not display in Canvas until your instructor makes them viewable to the class.